 Of course life goes by and the world goes around and in those turns I lived and learned many things, and I am still living and learning.
 Now I live in Alter do Chão.
 Since I arrived here my work with plants has deepened, living two years in Caminho das Pedras, a small community near Alter do Chão that works with agroforestry.
 There I learned to work with multi-cultivation, agroforestry, and the biodiversity in the humid tropical zone; and with the soil here, which is sandy.
 This has been a great challenge with great learning.

 I have been part of ACRRA for three years now; that is where I work, practicing and sharing everything I have learned.
 I am still seeking knowledge about plants, including at times taking courses on the internet about agroforestry.
-Daki is also a founding member of ACRAA.
+Daki is a founding member of ACRAA.

 Thais Thayane da Silva Beltrão de Farias